Felix Fernandez Named Chair of STS Workforce on National Databases

 After two years of serving as chair of the STS Workforce on Research Development, Dr. Fernandez has been appointed chair of the STS Workforce on National Databases, which oversees the Adult Cardiac, General Thoracic, and Congenital Heart Surgery Databases that are part of the STS National Database.

-The broad purview of the Workforce on Research Development, which included monitoring the activities of the STS Research Center, promoting scientific areas of research suitable for the Society, educating and guiding new investigators, and cultivating clinical trials in thoracic surgery, prepared Dr. Fernandez for the responsibility of managing and evaluating the National Database, one of modern medicine's most comprehensive and well-engineered patient data repositories.
+The broad purview of the Workforce on Research Development, which included monitoring the activities of the STS Research Center, promoting scientific areas of research suitable for the STS, educating and guiding new investigators, and cultivating clinical trials in thoracic surgery, prepared Dr. Fernandez for the responsibility of managing and evaluating the National Database, one of modern medicine's most comprehensive and well-engineered patient data repositories.
 He has also been a member of the Workforce on National Databases since 2013.

 "We worked very hard in the Workforce on Research Development to continuously improve access to and use of the data collected in the National Database for research purposes, and now I will enjoy the opportunity to participate in analyzing and refining the functions that the interpretation of all that data makes possible, such as quality reporting, risk stratification for cardiothoracic operations, performance measurement, and public reporting of outcomes," he says.